CZ-NIC/knot/doc/reference.rst

 Possible values:

-- ``robust`` – The journal database disk sychronization ensures database durability but is generally slower.
+- ``robust`` – The journal database disk synchronization ensures database durability but is generally slower.
 - ``asynchronous`` – The journal database disk synchronization is optimized for better performance at the expense of lower database durability in the case of